-- What type of work they are doing on the construction project (Work or Trade classification)
+- What type of work are they’re doing (work or trade classification)?

-- How much they earned — gross wages on this job and for the week
+- How much did they earn (gross wages on this job and for the week)?

-- The net amount they took home for the week — gross wages all jobs MINUS taxes and other deductions
+- What was the net amount they took home for the week (gross wages for all jobs, WITHOUT taxes and other deductions)?

-The problem is gathering the data and completing the form — the U.S. Department of Labor estimates that it will take 55 minutes to gather and compile the information for 8 employees on a single report — not bad if you only have 8 employees and work on one job as that's roughly an hour a week that you'll have to spend in addition to generating the actual paychecks...it becomes more time consuming with the more employees that you have and/or the more jobs that you work on that require this type of reporting.
-It's also highly error–prone if you are creating them manually.
+The biggest job is gathering the data and completing the form.
+The US Department of Labor estimates it will take 55 minutes to gather and compile the information for eight employees on a single report — not bad if you only have eight employees who only work on one job.